nicehash/excavator/api/README.md

 # <a name="algorithm-add"></a> algorithm.add

 Adds new algorithm instance to the miner.
-Establish connection with remote pool and starts receiving work.
+Requests the remote pool to start sending work for the algorithm at hand.

 Command parameter # | Type | Description
 -------|---------|---------
 1 | string | Algorithm name (see list of supported algorithms for [NVIDIA](https://github.com/nicehash/excavator/tree/master/nvidia).
-2 | string | _OPTIONAL PARAMETER_ Use 'benchmark' to perform dummy job.

 _REMARKS_:
-- If provided parameter 2 is `"benchmark"` then no connection is established to the remote pool, but rather benchmark dummy job is used for serving mining work.
+- If algorithm name is prefixed with `"benchmark-"` prefix, then no connection to the remote pool is established, but rather benchmark dummy job is used for serving mining work.
 - For dual mining both algorithms have to be added.